McCaffertyp/GPUScrapeBot/README.md

 1. Download the zip files from release
 2. Copy GPUScraper into the file you want
 3. Unzip the driver executables
-   - Or just the one you need
+   - Or just the one you need (chromedriver is included already)
 4. Place into GPUScraper/mccaffertyp/driver_executables
 5. Open a terminal in the folder (or cd into folder)
 6. Run with `python run_scraper.py`